East Devon is a beautiful area with many public footpaths, parks and areas of common land where you can walk your dog.

 Unfortunately a few careless or thoughtless dog owners can cause a great deal of annoyance and distaste to all members of the public by not clearing up the mess their dogs can leave behind.
 Please see our page on dog fouling and dog bins.

-Owners must clear up after their dogs on all land (including beaches) where the public have access, apart from Forestry Commission land where their own rules will apply.
+Owners must clear up after their dogs on all land (including beaches) where the public have access.

 Other laws and restrictions

-- In East Devon there are a number of other restrictions, for example, dogs may be banned from certain lands (for example, beaches and children’s play areas) and in other areas dogs need to be kept on their leads.
-Please view further information on the dog control orders page.
+- In East Devon there are a number of other restrictions, for example, dogs may be banned from certain land (for example children’s play areas) and in other areas dogs need to be kept on their leads.
+Please view further information on the public spaces protection orders pages

-- Microchipping dogs will become law from 1 April 2016.
+- Microchipping dogs became law from 1 April 2016